kubestash/docs/docs/concepts/crds/restoresession/index.md

   - **preRestore :** specifies a list of hooks that will be executed before restore.
 To learn about the fields under `preRestore`, see [HookInfo](#hookinfo).
   - **postRestore :** specifies a list of hooks that will be executed after restore.
 To learn about the fields under `postRestore`, see [HookInfo](#hookinfo).

-#### spec.timeout
+#### spec.restoreTimeout
-`spec.timeout` specifies a duration that KubeStash should wait for the session execution to be completed.
-If the session execution does not finish within this time period, KubeStash will consider this session as a failure.
+`spec.restoreTimeout` specifies a duration that KubeStash should wait for the restore to be completed.
+If the restore tasks do not finish within this time period, KubeStash will consider this restore as a failure.

 #### spec.manifestOptions
 `spec.manifestOptions` provide options to select particular manifest object to restore.
 It consists of the following fields: